jollykeengiant/jollykeengiant.github.io/README.md

 # Credits

-Credit goes to [Xblaster](https://github.com/xblaster) for the majority of this code.
-I've merely created a wrapper.
+Credit goes to [Xblaster](https://github.com/xblaster) for the a large portion of this code.